 Skip to content

-The Lifescripts project is a national approach to healthier lifestyles that addresses the risk factors for chronic disease.
+The Lifescripts project was a national approach to healthier lifestyles that addressed the risk factors for chronic disease.
 A set of resources was created for use in general practice, to encourage promotion of lifestyle change in consultations with patients.

-The full range of Lifescripts resources have been produced specifically for use with Aboriginal and Torres Strait Islander patients.
-The resources can be used by Aboriginal Health Workers, general practitioners and practice nurses within general practice or in Aboriginal and Torres Strait Islander health care settings.
-The resources have been developed to assist the health professional address lifestyle risk factors for chronic disease with their clients.
-Topics addressed are:
+The full range of Lifescripts resources were produced specifically for use with Aboriginal and Torres Strait Islander patients.
+The resources could be used by Aboriginal Health Workers, general practitioners and practice nurses within general practice or in Aboriginal and Torres Strait Islander health care settings.
+Topics addressed were:

-The resource kit contains evidence-based tools that enable general practice to assist patients to modify their lifestyles.
-The resources include:
+The resource kit contained evidence-based tools that enabled general practice to assist patients to modify their lifestyles.
+The resources included:

 Abstract adapted from Department of Health and Ageing